law

 Target audience

-While course is designed for advanced master’s and PhD students with a foundational understanding of European law, it can also be followed by bachelor's students and professionals from diverse fields who have experience working with technologies—particularly connectivity technologies.
+While course is designed for advanced master’s and PhD students with a foundational understanding of European law, it can also be followed by bachelor's students and professionals from diverse fields who have experience working with technologies, and in particular connectivity technologies.

 For any questions or to clarify eligibility, please contact the course director at o.s.kanevskaia@uu.nl